RedHatQE/carbon/docs/developers/architecture.rst

     *   - Resource
         - Description

-    *   - Host
+    *   - Asset
-        - The host resources define the system resources for the scenario.
+        - The asset resources define the system resources for the scenario.
+          These can be anything from hosts, virtual networks, storage, security keys, etc.

     *   - Action
         - The action resources define the actions to be performed against